 1. Motivation on the base level

-When your goal is to maintain the best employee and ensure loyalty, the leadership of the transaction may fail to provide you the desired results because of being above the base level only.
+When your goal is to maintain the best employee and ensure loyalty, the leadership of the transaction may fail to provide you with the desired results because of being above the base level only.

 It is very simple and fails to account for employees’ personal differences.
-It is based on the promise that people will only get the promised reward and perform deliberate actions to avoid punishment.
+It is based on the premise that people will only get the promised reward and perform deliberate actions to avoid punishment.
 What if the inspiration is stopped?

 What if the promised prize is not so great or appealing?
 Rewards and punishments are only effective at work or projects where employees are able to perform their jobs.